 Next recruitment phase- August 2018

 In January 2016, the Team Notts programme was launched and recently completed its second year, with all original employers returning to build on the initial success of 2016!
-Our amazing employers for 2017 were: Notts County Football in the Community & Nottingham Forest Community Trust, Nottinghamshire County Cricket Club/Trent Bridge Trust, Nottingham Rugby and The National Ice Arena.
+Our employers for 2018/2019 are: Greenwood Academy Trust, Nottinghamshire County Cricket Club – Trent Bridge Trust, Baby People, Nottinghamshire Clubs for Young People, Evolve, Epic Charity, and Notts Rugby RFC.

 Our apprentices had some amazing opportunities to support events from each delivery partner, creating a really well rounded programme.
 The apprentices also gained NVQ and workplace training, in professional sports coaching and sports development environments, providing them with valuable skills for future employment.
 As a result, the majority of our young people have gained paid employment with their original employer, with several others achieving interviews with valued sports providers.